wessenstam/gts2021-prep/phase5/phase5.rst

 #.
 Scroll all the way down to see the new added item
 #.
 Change the URL to the production application by changing the port number from **5000** to **5050** and the new added item is NOT there.

 Now that we have seen that we are working on two different database, the development area is complete.
-Whatever we do will have no impact on the production database!
+Whatever we do, it will have no impact on the production database!

 .. let's roll the Development database back to the time we created the snapshot.